How To Get Your Landlord To Repair The Mold In Your Home

 **Filing such a lawsuit would be for damages the mold has caused to your personal property.
 This is a difficult and expensive lawsuit.
 Most of the time is not recommended as it is cost-prohibitive.
 A tenant would have to pay all legal fees in hopes of recovering usually a small value of the personal property.

 *** Determining the amount of rent to withhold can be difficult and will likely lead to the landlord filing a lawsuit against you for eviction.
 If it is established by a Judge that the mold (or another issue) is a material noncompliance, then this would be a complete defense to an eviction action, the Judge may reduce your rent or not require you to pay rent at all, and make the landlord pay your attorney’s fees.
-However, if the mold or other issue are not deemed as a material noncompliance, the landlord may prevail in the eviction action.
+However, if the mold or other issue is not deemed as material non-compliance, the landlord may prevail in the eviction action.

 What about your security deposit?